 In future standardization activities, the following items should be considered:

-Languages that provide exceptions should provide a mechanism for catching all possible exceptions (for example, a ‘catch-all’ handler).
+For languages that provide exceptions, provide a mechanism for catching all possible exceptions (for example, a ‘catch-all’ handler).
 The behaviour of the program when encountering an unhandled exception should be fully defined.

-Languages should provide a mechanism to determine which exceptions might be thrown by a called library routine.
+Provide a mechanism to determine which exceptions might be thrown by a called library routine.

-6.50 Pre-processor Directives [NMP]
+6.49 Pre-processor Directives [NMP]